buildbot/buildbot/README.md

 * Request collapsing - see https://plus.google.com/105883044168332773236/posts/TG8DHus4L4D
   Builds for merged requests currently only refer to one of the merged requests.
 * In the Trigger step, add links from the triggering step to the triggered builds
+* Create builds, steps, logs, and log chunks during execution of a build.

 ## Documentation ##